3rd Quarter classes begin the week of Jan 12, 2026.

 Open Spots: 0

 Learn history and geography through hands-on, interactive play rather than by studying flat, dull maps!
 Many great games feature play on map-based boards that can be used as teaching tools.
 Visual and kinesthetic learners will remember where Mongolia and Madagascar are when they have amassed miniature armies there!
 The instructor will use board games from his personal collection as teaching tools.
 In addition, he creates custom boards to use with modified game rules and playing pieces.
-Second quarter, students will learn about Ancient Greece using the games Successors and Conquest of the Empire.
-The class will be able to identify and locate the extent of Ancient Greece which encircled the Aegean Sea, reached Asia minor, abutted the coastal regions of the Persian Empire, and stretched to Byzantium and Macedonia.
+Third quarter, students will learn about The Roman Empire using the games Successors and Conquest of the Empire.
+The class will also learn about the extent of the empire which was one of the largest in history, with contiguous territories throughout Europe, North Africa, and the Middle East.
+The Roman Empire reached Hadrian's wall in northern England, Euphrates in Syria, the Nile River Valley in Egypt, and the plains of north Africa, completely encircling the Mediterranean Sea.
 The game continues week-to-week with students reviewing the geography as they set the game back up.
 For each era and conflict, students learn which countries were engaged and where they were located, capitals and key cities, shared borders and boundaries, and prominent geographic features and waterways.
 They gain an understanding of why countries were at war and how those events influenced history and the modern map.
 There is a $15.00 supply fee due to the instructor on the first day of class for custom-printed maps and shared class materials.
 Topics in this Series include: Ancient Civilizations/ Bronze Age (1st Quarter); Ancient Greece (2nd Quarter); Ancient Rome (3rd Quarter); and Medieval Times (4th Quarter).

 11:00 am-11:55 am